ipcng00/LDM-S/README.md

 - NVIDIA GPU + CUDA 10.0, CuDNN 7.6

 ### Installation
-The required Python3 packages can be installed using
+The Keras and TensorFlow 2.0 can be installed using
 ```
 pip3 install -r requirements.txt
 ```